 Polymers & Composites

-The fundamentals of polymer chemistry and their use in composites are described in this presentation.
+The fundamentals of polymer chemistry and their use in composites are described in this two-part presentation.
 A brief history of the development of the various types of and classes of commonly used polymers is also given.

 Nylon Fiber Formation